snijderlab/stitch/BatchFiles.md

 #### Consensus Sequence

 The consensus sequence for each position is based on the positional score of each amino acid.

+#### Gap detection (* in Order definition)

+If in the order definition a gap is added (`*`) the program will try to fill in the sequence between the two segments.
+For this it adds 20 Xs to the end of the templates that would precede this gap, and to the start of the templates that would follow this gap.
+After Template Matching the overlap is detected between the consensus sequences from the segments.
+This is done by scoring the sequences with increasing overlap, so for every overlap starting with 1 and including the total number of positions filled in (40 - the number of Xs left after Template Matching).
+These scores are then corrected for the length by subtracting 2 times the overlap.
+This factor of 2 is the average score for a piece of sequence with 50% matches and 50% mismatches with the Blosum matrix.
+It then selects the highest scoring overlap.
+If its score is positive the sequences are joined with this number of amino acids removed from the second sequence.
+If its score is zero or negative it joins the two sequences with a gap (`*`) in between them.

 ### Example Batch Files